 Between Two Worlds has some nostalgic value for me.
-When I first discovered Eleanor Parker (through an article in the magazine, “Films of the Golden Age,” which I’ve had to drop for its insane right-wing, fascist values), Between Two Worlds was somehow one of the first of her films I came across.
+When I first discovered Eleanor Parker (through an article in the magazine, “Films of the Golden Age,” which I’ve had to drop because problematic), Between Two Worlds was somehow one of the first of her films I came across.
 It’s early in her career, when Warner Bros. was done using her in the one-hour B films and moved her up to the two-hour ones.
 However, it’s not Parker who stands out in Two Worlds, it’s John Garfield.

 Between Two Worlds is a play adaptation, but doesn’t feel too much like one.
 It does, however, have two protagonists (Garfield and Paul Henreid).
 Garfield isn’t the film’s intended protagonist–it doesn’t open or close with him–but his performance is so strong, he takes the lead in a few sections.
 Henreid is okay, I guess, playing a character somewhat like Victor Laszlo, but Parker, as his wife, doesn’t seem to know much about him.
 The play is from 1924 (Outward Bound) and they updated it for World War II, so some of the tripping can be attributed to that adaptation.